emaanriaz/ECS150-proj2/REPORT.md

 TIDs.
 So we decided to initialize the queues right there and map the TIDs in the TID map as well (a critical step to allow the threads to be mapped by the TIDs properly).

-2. Stop: To properly stop the library's execution, all the queues need to be dest
+2. Stop: To properly stop the library's execution, all the queues need to be destroyed successfully, so we decided to use the destruction's success (or lack thereof) to decide what to return.
+The 3 local variables should all be 0 when the queues are successfully destroyed, a fact we used via a mathmatical statement as the condition for an if-else statement decide whether to return 0 or -1.

 3. Create: